Eternalyze0/jediknight/README.md

 ##  References

-We thank the authors of these references for their dedication as well as friends and coworkers who helped with interfacing with the game and editing the paper, [1] Deepak Pathak, Pulkit Agrawal, Alexei A. Efros and Trevor Darrell.
+We thank the authors of these references for their dedication as well as friends and coworkers who helped with interfacing with the game and editing the paper,

+[1] Deepak Pathak, Pulkit Agrawal, Alexei A. Efros and Trevor Darrell.
 Curiosity-driven Exploration by Self-supervised Prediction.
 In ICML 2017.

 [2] Tim Pearce, Jun Zhu.
-Counter-Strike Deathmatch with Large-Scale Be- havioural Cloning, In proc. of IEEE Conference on Games (CoG), Beijing, China, 2022.
+Counter-Strike Deathmatch with Large-Scale Behavioural Cloning, In proc. of IEEE Conference on Games (CoG), Beijing, China, 2022.

 [3] Seungeun Rho.
 A3C.
 2019.

 [4] Volodymyr Mnih, Adria Puigdomenech Badia, Mehdi Mirza, Alex Graves, Timothy P. Lillicrap, Tim Harley, David Silver, Koray Kavukcuoglu.
-Asyn- chronous Methods for Deep Reinforcement Learning. arXiv, 2016.
+Asynchronous Methods for Deep Reinforcement Learning. arXiv, 2016.
-4

 [5] Yuri Burda, Harrison Edwards, Amos Storkey, Oleg Klimov.
 Exploration by Random Network Distillation. arXiv, 2018.

 [6] Richard Sutton, Andrew Barto.
-Reinforcement Learning: An Introduc- tion.
+Reinforcement Learning: An Introduction.
 2018.

 ## Refer To As